Alvaromah/InventorySample/docs/2 Architecture Overview/Architecture Overview.md

 Please, refer to the GenericDetailsViewModel source code for a detailed list of members implemented in this class.

 # Models
 Models are the third leg in the MVVM architecture pattern.
-You can read more details about the concepts of the Model in the MVVM – Views section of this documentation.
+You can read more details about the concepts of the Model in the MVVM – Models section of this documentation.

 In this application, a model wraps the data of a business object to better expose its properties to the view.
 In other words, the business object is the raw data received from the data source while the Model is a “view friendly” version, adapting or extending its properties for a better representation of the data.